-Symptoms of golfer’s elbow include burning or pain in the forearm, wrist, or hands.
+Symptoms of golfer’s elbow include burning, or sharp pain on the inner side elbow joint, forearm, wrist, or hands.
 You may also have numbness and tingling that extends to the fingers, especially the ring and little fingers.

-High Line Rehab PT has experience effectively treating the underlying causes of elbow pain, including tennis and golfer’s elbow, and using modern and innovative techniques.
-Possible treatments for your elbow pain include:
+High Line Rehab PT has experience effectively treating the underlying causes of your pain and discomfort, including tennis and golfer’s elbow.
+We use modern and innovative techniques.
+Possible treatments may include: